EdChristie/myfirstrepository/README.md

 The specific course is the Applied Data Science Capstone So I'll be adding content here as I progress

+Update 15 June 2020: Coursera Data Science Capstone Project

+Final Report, Presentation, and Notebooks now uploaded

+Final approach is in the 'V2' notebook (V1 = K-Means on other version of the dataset, less effective)

 Update 12 June 2020: Coursera course - Capstone project
 Title
 Comparing commuter belt locations around Brussels, Belgium